marian-nmt/marian-dev/doc/graph.md

 *Figure 2 Graph layout of Example 1*

 In Figure 2, there are two numbers (between the pair of parentheses) in each node.
-The first number indicates the node ID, and the second number specified whether the node is trainable (0 means no; 1 means yes).
+The first number indicates the node ID, and the second number specifies whether the node is trainable (0 means no; 1 means yes).
 We will cover the concept of *trainable* in [**ParamNode section**](#paramnode).

 One thing to notice here is that Marian adopts dynamic computation graphs;